How to Prevent Employee Burnout

 Organizational culture -- the norms that define "why we exist," "what we believe in" and "how we do things" -- dictates how employees treat each other and experience the workplace.

-When an organization makes wellbeing a priority of its culture and provides resources for employees to live healthier lives, they take better care of themselves.
+When an organization makes workplace wellness a priority of its culture and provides resources for employees to live healthier lives, they take better care of themselves.

 Employees encourage one another to live a healthy, meaningful and productive work life.
 They support each other in pursuing their ideal work-life balance -- whether that means working reasonable hours, taking advantage of a flexible work environment or enjoying their vacation time -- and they collectively model making healthy choices.